Song Leader Training:

 Masking is optional and welcome.
 For the purpose of creating an impactful training experience, Mila will not be wearing a mask.

 As we continue to navigate these post-pandemic times, we warmly encourage everyone to check in with each other before hugging, hand shakes, and even close-talking.
-We all come with different comfort levels, and we trust that we can navigate this terrain together throughout our training.
+We all come with different comfort levels, and I trust that we can navigate this terrain together throughout the training.

 I respectfully acknowledge that this training will take place on the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations.
 I strive to learn to recognize my part in the ongoing history of colonization, and to understand how our community can work towards reconciliation, repair, and uplifting indigenous values and traditions.